Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 ]

 The example Azure VNet has a NAT gateway and a network security group with firewall rules to enable outbound internet access for Charlie while also denying access for Alice and Bob.
-From the list of resources on the Resource group overview page, find the NAT gateway resource and click on it.
-In the NAT gateway details page, navigate to the Subnets page.

 az network nat gateway show \

---resource-group REPLACE-WITH-RESOURCE-GROUP-NAME \
+--resource-group AZURE_RESOURCE_GROUP \

---name REPLACE-WITH-NAT-NAME \
+--name AZURE_NAT_NAME \

 --output json \